All Blog Posts

 LGPD overview

-1. confirmation of the existence of the processing of their data,
+1. confirmation of the existence of the processing of their data

-2. access their data,
+2. access their data

-3. correct incomplete, inaccurate or out-of-date data,
+3. correct incomplete, inaccurate or out of date data

-4. anonymize, block, or delete unnecessary or excessive data or data that is not being processed in compliance with the LGPD,
+4. anonymize, block, or delete unnecessary or excessive data or data that is not being processed in compliance with the LGPD

-5. have their data be portable, i.e. handed over to another service or processor if requested,
+5. have their data be portable, i.e. handed over to another service or processor if requested

-6. have their data deleted,
+6. have their data deleted

-7. information about public and private entities with which the controller has shared data,
+7. information about public and private entities with which the controller has shared data

 8. information about the possibility of denying consent and the consequences,

-9. revoke consent.
+9. revoke consent

-LGPD overview – personal data
+LGPD and personal data

 Personal data in the LGPD

-Personal data is defined broadly in the LGPD.
+Personal data is defined broadly in the LGPD: “information regarding an identified or identifiable natural person” (Article 5, I).

-The law simply states that personal data is “information regarding an identified or identifiable natural person” (Article 5, I).
+Personal data is defined broadly in the LGPD: “information regarding an identified or identifiable natural person” (Article 5, I).

 The LGPD specifies in Article 11 the limited situations in which the processing of sensitive personal data is allowed to occur.